 M1 Finance is a flexible investing platform that allows you to build your own portfolio - or choose from a long list of pre-built portfolios.
 Its pie-based approach makes it easy to build your portfolio and even easier to rebalance.

 There are no trade commissions, no minimum balance, and no monthly fee.
-A basic account is also free to use, though M1 Plus has a $125/year fee.
+A basic account has no management fees or monthly fees.

 M1 Finance does have an initial minimum deposit of $100, but there are no minimums after that.